jmmalaca/sudo_env/README.md

 #### Dots available
 * .curlrc #about curls
-* .git-commit-template #the name explain what's about
+* .git-commit-template #setup template for git commits
 * .gvimrc #about vim gui
 * .git-completion.bash #about command completion with tab key
 * .wgetrc #about wget